All year round vegetable sowing and planting guide

 - Direct sow early varieties of carrots directly in the soil, be sure to protect them from carrot fly

-- Mid April is the best time to plant potatoes that will spend all of their life outside, but I wait until late April/May for my main-crop varieties.
-If you plant in mid-April, make sure you have fleece handy to protect from a late frost in May.
+- Because I have early potatoes in the polytunnel I find early April is the best time to plant early potatoes that will spend all of their life outside, but I wait until late April/May for my main-crop varieties.
+Make sure you have fleece handy to protect from a late frost in May.

-- Module sow cucamelons in mid April, with a view to plant them out in polytunnel hanging baskets in May, they take a very long time to germinate!
+- We module sow cucamelons in mid April, with a view to plant them out in polytunnel hanging baskets in May, they take a very long time to germinate, so you can chit them!
 We use them instead of radish in our summer salad mixes

 - Late April I plant a dozen oca tubers in 12-cell modules, to plant out in late May/June.
 We harvest oca in winter as an alternative to radishes